 Pharmacological etiologies of QT prolongation are treated with ceasing the offending medication.
 Any coexisting electrolyte abnormalities should be treated.
 Optimization of potassium, magnesium, and calcium is especially important to minimize the risk of torsades de pointes.

 At the time of admission and discharge, the nurse should make a note of all medications that affect the QT interval and notify the team.
 Cardiology nurses are responsible for monitor patients, administering treatments and notifying physicians, nurse practitioners, or physician assistants of changes in status.
 Similarly, the pharmacist must keep track of all the medications the patient is prescribed and speak to the provider if any medications can alter the QT interval.
-In most cases, medication-induced prolonged QT interval can be prevented by a proactive approach.
+In most cases, medication-induced prolonged QT interval can be prevented by an interprofessional, proactive approach.
 [Level 5]